cilium/little-vm-helper/README.md

-##  Vamp
+##  little-vm-helper

-Vamp is a VM management toolset, targeting testing and development.
+little-vm-helper is a VM management toolset, targeting testing and development.
 It should not be used for running production VMs.
 That is, it is only intended for VMs that have a "fire-once" lifetime.
 Booting fast, building images fast, and being storage efficient are the main goals.